ARMmbed/BLEIntros/AdvSamples/GATTEvo.md

 2. When it finds the devices and connects to it, the message changes from *connecting* to *connected* and the toggle button changes to green.

 3. If you click that button, it will change to red and LED1 on the board will light up.
+See the .gif below for an example of the LED blinking when the toggle button is pressed.

 <span style="text-align:center; display:block;">
 ![](/AdvSamples/Images/Evothings/EvothingsToggleButton.png)